irsbugs/cmrt/CiviCRM Installation.md

 ![CiviCRM Installation Components After](images/install/components-after.png)

 There is also the Users section in which *Synchronize all existing users* may be checked or unchecked.
 This was changed to unchecked.

 ![CiviCRM Installation Users](images/install/users-selected.png)

 If all the errors have been removed then the *Refresh* button is relabelled as the *Install* button.
-Click this to complete the cIviCRM installation.
+Click this to complete the CiviCRM installation.

 ![CiviCRM Installation Submit](images/install/submit.png)

 ## CiviCRM Status

-The WordPress/CiviCRM dash-panel is displayed after the installlation completes and will display status information which requires taking actions to clear the status.
+The WordPress/CiviCRM dash-panel is displayed after the installation completes and will display colour coded status alert information.
+Actions are required to modify CiviCRM which will clear these status alerts.

 ## CloudLinux Python